tmr08c/tmr08c.github.io/content/blog/2021/04/adding-randomness-to-factoires/index.md

 => <User @first_name="string 5", @last_name="string 6">
 ```

-While this does not provide realistic data, it does provide an indication to the team that we don't care about the value of an attribute and just want a string value.
+While this does not provide realistic data, it does add randomness to the objects you are creating.
+It also provides an indication to the team that we don't care about the value of an attribute and just want a string value.

 ### Randomness

 Sequences provide an easy way to introduce randomness into your system.
-Every time your tests run in a different order, your factory has a chance of generating a value at a different step in the sequence, resulting in slightly different attributes.
+Every time your tests run in a [different order](https://relishapp.com/rspec/rspec-core/docs/command-line/order) your factory has a chance of generating a value at a different step in the sequence, resulting in slightly different attributes.
 This small amount of variation provides an easy starting point for introducing randomness into your system but is limited.
-Let's explore a few other options that introduce more variation in our values.
+Let's explore a other options that introduce more variation in our values.

 ## Sampling Options

 Another form of randomness I like to use comes into play for attributes that have a set number of valid values (i.e., `enum`s).
 Rather than having your factory always set the attribute with the same value, consider having the value chosen randomly each time you create a factory.

 Let's imagine we have a `class` representing a pizza, and that pizza can have toppings.
-Our restaurant only has a set number of toppings, and we have a constant that lists what those are.
+Our restaurant only has a set number of toppings and we have a constant that lists what those are.

 ```ruby
 class Pizza